llchrisll/ROTPDocs/docs/guides/customs.md

 -- Additional Configs
--- Display origin server based on translation file's Server argument -- 0 = disable/1 = top of description/2 = bottom of description
+-- Display origin server based on translation file's Server argument -- 0 = disable/1 = in Item Name/2 = top of description/3 = bottom of description
 DisplayOrigin = 1
+-- Defines how the item id will be shown in item name, doesn't take effect in other settings TagStart = '['
+TagEnd = ']'

 -- Show ItemID at bottom
 -- 0 = disable/1 = top of description/2 = bottom of description